 - Or join as a Member (18 years old and above), thus also becoming eligible for the many other benefits offered by the Fleet.
 Fill here your membership application form.

 - Attend a Fleet Discovery Day.
 This will give you an overall appreciation of the activities conducted by the Sydney Heritage Fleet.
 Book your spot here.

 - Complete the James Craig medical here – carried out by your GP.
 Current Australian Maritime Safety Authority (AMSA) or Australian Defence Force medical is accepted.

 - To participate in climbing a reasonable level of fitness is necessary.

 - Purchase the training ‘kit’ on this booking page: cost is $110.00 over 25 years of age, $55.00 if you are 25 years or less.
-The kit includes: training material, James Craig Crew Handbook, Diary of Service and Experience Log book, day at sea and other incidentals during the course.
+The kit includes: Online access to training material and James Craig Crew Handbook, Diary of Service and Task Books, A Day At Sea and other incidentals during the course.

 - Complete a New Crew introduction course.

 - During the course, wear comfortable clothing and closed footwear, as physical activity is involved.